 - 3.1 The gender pay gap is calculated as the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men's earnings.
 For example, a 4.0% gender pay gap denotes that women earn 4.0% less per hour, on average, than men.
-Conversely, a negative 4.0% gender pay gap denotes that women earn 4.0% more, on average, then men. - 3.2 Nationally, the gender pay gap fell from in 2018 for the whole economy to 17.9%, down from 18.4% in 2017 (according to the 2018 Office for National Statistics (ONS) Annual Survey of Hours and Earnings figures).
-For full-time employees only it is 8.6%.
-The higher gap among all employees is driven by more women working in part-time jobs, which are lower paid (an average hourly rate is £9.36 compared with £14.31, excluding overtime, for full-time jobs). - 3.3 An employer must comply with the regulations for any year where they have a 'headcount' of 250 or more employees on the 'snapshot date'.
-For local authorities the snapshot date is 31 March each year. - 3.4 Organisations must publish the following information: - Their mean gender pay gap - Their median gender pay gap - Their mean bonus gender pay gap - Their median bonus gender pay gap - Their proportion of males and females receiving a bonus payment - Their proportion of males and females in each quartile pay band - 3.5 The information must be published on both the employer's website and on the Government Equalities Office website.
+Conversely, a negative 4.0% gender pay gap denotes that women earn 4.0% more, on average, then men. - 3.2 Nationally, the gender pay gap has been declining slowly in recent years.
+Among full-time employees only it now stands at 8.9%, little changed from 2018 when it was 8.6% (not a statistically significant increase).
+Among all employees the gap fell from 17.8% in 2018 to 17.3% in 2019.
+The gender pay gap is higher for all employees because women fill more part-time jobs, which have lower hourly median pay than full-time jobs, and are more likely to be in lower-paid occupations. - 3.3 An employer must comply with the regulations for any year where they have a 'headcount' of 250 or more employees on the 'snapshot date'.
+For local authorities the snapshot date is 31 March each year. - 3.4 Organisations must publish the following information: - Their mean gender pay gap - Their median gender pay gap - Their mean bonus gender pay gap

+- Their median bonus gender pay gap - Their proportion of males and females receiving a bonus payment - Their proportion of males and females in each quartile pay band - 3.5 The information must be published on both the employer's website and on the Government Equalities Office website.
 An employer should then use that information to help understand any underlying causes for their gender pay gap and take suitable steps to minimise it.
 Benefits will differ between employers but can include developing a reputation for being a fair and progressive employer, attracting a wider pool of potential recruits for vacancies and the enhanced productivity that can comes from a workforce that feels valued and engaged in a culture committed to tackling inequality.